Ichag/django-timelinejs3/Readme.md

 # django-timelinejs3

+## a django app for http://timeline3.knightlab.com/

-## currently in alpha state because it was developed on friday midnight...
+### currently in alpha state because it was developed on friday midnight...

 * clone it
 * set up your localsettings.py, rename .template and fill